Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Discussion

 Although the strategy we propose in this paper (adapted from \cite{jung-et-al2019}) addresses statistical limitations of common regression-based approaches, it is not without its own limitations.
-One challenge is that our approach may not produce accurate estimates of academic preparedness for students who never enrolled in the advanced course, or who enrolled and did not take an assessment.
-Although we provide a sensitivity approach to mitigate this issue, we note that, by definition, can never know the structure and extent of factors that are unmeasured.
-Next, we reflect on two more potential limitations which arise when applying a ``preparedness-adjusted'' regression approach to the concrete analysis of AP math enrollment disparities.
+One challenge is that our approach may not produce accurate estimates of academic preparedness for students who never enrolled in the advanced course, or who enrolled and did not take an exam.
+Although we provide a detailed sensitivity analysis to address this issue, we note that, by definition, we can never know the structure and influence of factors that are unmeasured.